Releasing procedure¶

 - Bump version number global variable in main script to a stable state.

-branch in the git-flow sense:- merge it into the
+releasebranch in the following sense:- merge it into the

 - merge it into the